nojronatron/java-code-challenges/docs/readme-hashtable.md

 The purpose of Load Factor is to determine when to balance the hashtable.

-For this codebase I will implement Load Factor as a simple way to determine how full (or empty) the hashtable is, but no rebalancing will be done.
+For this codebase I will implement Load Factor as a simple way to determine how full (or empty) the hashtable is, but no re-balancing will be done.

 ## Big-O Analysis